 This one man’s faith in God’s word was displayed by this courageous act that changed the course of human history.
 Luther, by the direction and divine grace of Creator God, discovered that the church he so very much loved was practicing fraud, deception, and treachery beyond his wildest imaginations.
 It is now 500 years and not too many are celebrating the man and his work that changed the course of human history.

 Ironically, it is the pope of Rome and his church that are most proactive in celebrating Luther and commemorating the Protestant Reformation which he ignited.
 Their celebration, however, is an overmastering deception.
-The reality is that they are congratulating themselves on the undeniable success of the Counter-Reformation.
-This is a movement spearheaded by Francis’ Jesuit Order to undo all that Luther’s protest has accomplished and to return his church to the rulership of the world.
+The reality is that they are congratulating themselves on the undeniable success of their Counter-Reformation.
+This is a movement which stated around 1545 and spearheaded by Pope Francis’ Jesuit Order.
+It’s only aim–to undo all that Luther’s protest has accomplished and to return the Roman church to the rulership of the world.
 No one can deny their success; hence their celebration.

-In the document, From Conflict to Communion, which solidifies the return of the Lutheran church to the Church of Rome and forms the basis for Rome’s celebration, this revealing statement is found: “What happened in the past cannot be changed, but what is remembered of the past and how it is remembered can, with the passage of time, indeed change.
+In the document, From Conflict to Communion, which solidifies the return of the Lutheran church to the Church of Rome and forms the basis for Rome’s celebration, this revealing statement is found under the section, New Perspectives on Martin Luther and the Reformation: “What happened in the past cannot be changed, but what is remembered of the past and how it is remembered can, with the passage of time, indeed change.
 Remembrance makes the past present.
 While the past itself is unalterable, the presence of the past in the present is alterable.
-In view of 2017, the point is not to tell a different history, but to tell that history differently the Reformation” (From Conflict to Communion, (Ch 2, Sec 16) .
+In view of 2017, the point is not to tell a different history, but to tell that history differently…Lutherans and Catholics have many reasons to retell their history in new ways.
+They have been brought closer together through family relations, through their service to the larger world mission, and through their common resistance to tyrannies in many places.
+These deepened contacts have changed mutual perceptions, bringing new urgency for ecumenical dialogue and further research.
+The ecumenical movement has altered the orientation of the churches’ perceptions of the Reformation: ecumenical theologians have decided not to pursue their confessional self-assertions at the expense of their dialogue partners but rather to search for that which is common within the differences, even within the oppositions, and thus work toward overcoming church-dividing differences” (From Conflict to Communion, (Ch.
+2, Sec 16, 17).

-It is indeed a great mystery that the followers of Jesus Christ would choose to engage in an activity rooted in sorcery, witchcraft and necromancy rather than reflect upon the event that was the foundation for their civil and religious liberty.
-Why would they choose carving pumpkins pretending to be ghosts instead of praising the God of all creation for sending Luther and the other reformers, many of whom gave their lives so that we can live?
+It is indeed a great mystery that so many of those, who claim to be followers of Jesus Christ, would choose to engage in an activity rooted in sorcery, witchcraft and necromancy, rather than reflect upon the event that was the foundation for their civil and religious liberty.
+Why would they choose carving pumpkins and pretending to be ghosts instead of praising the God of all creation for sending Luther and the other reformers, many of whom gave their lives so that we can live?

 But the PROTEST is not over.
 Learn more and support us today as we rekindle the Reformation.